Glossary of Terms used in Galvanizing of Steel

-Electrode – Anode or cathode are type of electrode.
+Electrode – Anode and cathode are two types of electrode.

-Electrolyte – It is an ionized chemical substance or mixture, usually liquid that will conduct electric currents.
+Electrolyte – It is an ionized chemical substance or mixture, normally liquid which conducts electric currents.

-Embrittlement – It is the reduction in the normal ductility of steel due to a physical or chemical change that may occur when cold worked steel is immersed in molten zinc in the galvanizing pot.
+Embrittlement – It is the reduction in the normal ductility of steel due to a physical or chemical change which can occur when cold worked steel is immersed in molten zinc in the galvanizing pot.
 Some high strength or severely cold-worked steels are susceptible to embrittlement in the galvanizing process.
 This can be caused by hydrogen embrittlement from the acid pickling, or the heat of the process with severely cold worked (strain aged)) steel.

-Environment – It is the complex of physical, chemical, and biotic factors (climate, soil, and living things) that act upon metal and ultimately affect the corrosion rate.
+Environment – It is the complex of physical, chemical, and biotic factors (climate, soil, and living things) which act upon metal and ultimately affect the corrosion rate.

-Eta layer – It is the fourth outer layer of the galvanized coating solely comprised of zinc.
+Eta layer – It is the fourth outer layer of the galvanized coating solely comprised of zinc (Fig 2).

-Excess zinc – It is the extra amounts of zinc that may accumulate on the steel because of chemical composition of the steel or the profile of the steel.
+Excess zinc – It is the extra amounts of zinc which can accumulate on the steel because of chemical composition of the steel or the profile of the steel.

-External venting – These are the holes that prevent high-pressure gas buildup in enclosed fabrications dipped in the molten zinc of the galvanizing bath.
+External venting – These are the holes which prevent high-pressure gas build-up in enclosed fabrications dipped in the molten zinc of the galvanizing bath.

-Finishing – It is the final stages of inspection and preparing galvanized steel so that it complies with specification.
+Finishing – It is the final stages of inspection and preparation of the galvanized steel so that it complies with the specification.